Skip to main content

 • Review - we’ll look at your application in more detail and might ask for more information to help us decide whether or not we can deal with your complaint.
 We might be able to resolve the problem for you at this stage.

-• Determination - if the problem cannot be resolved through the investigation process, you can ask for the complaint to be considered by the Ombudsman and for a final decision to be made.
+• Determination - if the problem cannot be resolved or you or the other party disagree with the decision, you can ask for the complaint to be considered by the Ombudsman and for a final decision to be made.

 Review